Guide for PicManager: Image Uploader

 Image upload source option

-Upload images via your computer
+Upload media via your computer

 Select files or drag-and-drop them.